 The Land of no Man.
-The myth surrounding this festival leads to an interesting story.
-The people believe all of Jowai was once devoid of the human population.
+The myth surrounding this festival leads to an interesting story that suggests that all of Jowai was once devoid of the human population.
 The only inhabitants of the area were five deities, four stones, and a river maiden.
 This is the reason why the five deities, apparently, requested god to convert the lonely forest into a thriving human dwelling.
-Their prayer was heard and the eldest of the deity-U Mokhai is said to have rejoiced with dance and song.
+Their prayer was heard and the eldest of the deity, U Mokhai is said to have rejoiced with dance and song.

 The Curse of the Horrific Plague.
 One of the more popular stories about the festival is that of the plague curse.
 There was a mythical prophecy that claimed Jowai would be struck by a fierce plague.
 The scare spread among the natives and they rushed to their revered deities - U Mukhai, Mulong, Mooralong, and Musniang.
 The deities advised them to worship the divine elements to fight the natural calamities.
 Behdienkhlam is an extension of this belief, according to which health epidemics are an effect of the evil forces.

 1. A Celebration of the Harvest.
 The festival is essentially celebrated by farmers.
 It is said to be a significant way to pray for a bountiful harvest in the season.
 The locals suggest Behdienkhlam has a regional significance too.
 And the elders say the meaning of the festival lies in its name.
 While Beh dien means to make something go away by beating sticks, khlam means a fatal epidemic.
 As a customary tradition people gather around and climb on top of their houses to beat the roofs with sticks.